 |Soil Condition:||Any well drained soil|

 |Uses:||Extremely attractive when used as in the mixed border, or containers|

 Azalea Midnight Flare Shrubs for Sale Online

-The Midnight Flare Azalea is an astounding spring-blooming Azalea.
-This plant produces vivid, red blooms with dark red spots in the center.
+Azalea Midnight Flare Shrubs are an astounding spring-blooming Azalea.
+This evergreen shrub produces vivid, red blooms with dark red spots in the center.
 These blossoms emerge in considerable numbers reliably every year in late spring and transform the appearance of this landscape.